 When we decided to buy Beaches and Dreams and move to Belize, we almost immediately knew we would apply for Belizian residency.
 It seemed like a clear path to saving money and hassle in the long term.
 And we plan to stay a while.
-This is a detailed explanation of how to apply.

 The first year living in Belize